ashok-cs/PSP/CyberDojo Features.md

 ### Badge
 - Creation of a badge to be awarded for a problem

-### Notification
+### Collaborative development
-- Notification of push message from the session mentor for the individual student
+- The session mentor shall be able to send individual messages to the students.
+- The session mentor shall be able to interactively edit the files of the students